Get us in your inbox

 • price 2 of 4

-Tres Gatos offers well-made Spanish tapas in the front and houses an indie bookstore/music store in the back.
-The inviting, candlelit restaurant space is broken into small rooms that spill into one another.
-Take advantage of the multi-faceted environs with a stop at the sleek bar for a glass of wine followed by a stroll through the small store in the back, perusing a curated assortment of music, both new and used.
+Tres Gatos offers well-made Spanish tapas in the front and houses an indie books and music store in the back.
+Take advantage of the multi-faceted environs with a stop at the sleek bar for a glass of wine and pinchos, followed by a stroll through the small store in the back, to shop the curated assortment of music, both new and used.

 Advertising